An effort to save Prague's Brutalist buildings

 The FTO Merkuria building as it appeared in July 2020.
 These days, it's just another office building in a relatively featureless part of Prague.
 Photo credit: Mark Baker

-From the 1960s through the 1980s, Czechoslovak architects and planners designed and built hundreds of buildings around the country in an aggressive, modern style – Brutalism – that had swept through Western Europe and the United States in the decades after World War II.
+From the 1960s through the 1980s, Czechoslovak architects designed and built hundreds of buildings around the country in an aggressive, modern style – Brutalism – that had swept Western Europe and the United States in the decades after World War II.
 The buildings were monumental in scale, sheathed in modern materials like concrete, glass and tile, and aggressively "honest" (or ugly, depending on your point of view) in appearance.
 Nothing – pipes, ducts, wires and vents – was hidden.
-The guts were on the outside.
+The guts were all on the outside.

 Moreover, the buildings are indelibly linked in the minds of Czechs with the former communist regime, particularly the regime’s final two decades in power after the 1968 Warsaw Pact invasion.
-That was a period of cultural stagnation that people here warily refer to as “normalization.”
-Many Czechs would no doubt be content to haul out the wrecking ball and pretend the whole Brutalist thing never happened.
+That was a period of cultural stagnation that people warily refer to as “normalization.”
+Many Czechs would be content to haul out the wrecking ball and pretend the whole Brutalist thing never happened.

 Last year’s demolition of the Brutalist Transgas building from 1972-78, in the Prague district of Vinohrady, was only the most recent in a string of knockdowns and insensitive restorations the past few years.
-In 2014, the Hotel Praha (see top photo), a luxury property built in 1981 that once counted as guests the likes of Erich Honecker and Tom Cruise, was pulled down on the orders of Czech multimillionaire Petr Kellner.
+In 2014, the Hotel Praha (see top photo), a luxury property built in 1981 that once counted as guests the likes of Erich Honecker and Tom Cruise, was pulled down on the orders of the late Czech multimillionaire Petr Kellner.
 He’d purchased the hotel and surrounding land with plans to build a private school.
-The hotel was reduced to rubble and the school never built.
+The hotel was reduced to rubble but the school was never built.
 The Czech Republic forever lost the coolest cocktail bar it will ever have.

 The Parkhotel (1967-70) in Holešovice.
 This hotel is still standing and now operated by the "Mama Shelter" hotel chain.
 The Parkhotel makes a star turn in one of my favorite movies from the period, "Bony a klid" (1988).
 Photo credit: Národní galerie Praha